 Dr. Nekhlyudov is an Associate Professor at Harvard Medical School as well as a practicing internist at the Br...
 Read Bio

-The Visiting Scholar(s) will be housed in NCI’s Healthcare Delivery Research Program (HDRP).
+The Visiting Scholar(s) is housed in NCI’s Healthcare Delivery Research Program (HDRP).
 HDRP’s mission is to advance innovative research to improve the delivery of cancer-related care and it accomplishes this work through its three Branches: Healthcare Assessment Research Branch, Health Systems and Interventions Research Branch, and Outcomes Research Branch.
-More information about HDRP, including current research and funding initiatives, is available on their website.

 New Recorded Webinar: